zedor/SpellShop_UI-Deprecated-/README.md

 ##### About

-A custom UI module for use by map makers, made by zed (alter ego of Selena Gomez)
+A custom UI module for use by map makers
+Version 1.0

 ##### Preview